pu2clr/SI4735/README.md

 * I²C bus devices are available in different speeds.
 If you are using an I²C display device, check if its speed is compatible with the Si47XX and also with the current speed used by the master MCU;
 * Using different voltage levels between I²C devices can be unsafe and can destroy parts connected on I²C bus, specially the Si47XX;
 * It is important to wire all your I²C devices on the same common ground.
 * If you are using Arduino Micro, ONU or similar, pay attention to the pin 13 and the use of internal pull-up resistor.
 This pin has a LED and a resistor connected on the board.
 When this pin is set to HIGH the LED comes on.
 If you use the internal pull-up resistor of the pin 13, you might experiment problem due to the drop voltage caused by the LED circuit.
 If this occurs in your project, change the circuit to use external pull-up on pin 13.
+* See some Shortwave antenna configuration on [Si47XX ANTENNA, SCHEMATIC, LAYOUT, AND DESIGN GUIDELINES; AN383](https://www.silabs.com/documents/public/application-notes/AN383.pdf)